irohn/nix.nvim/README.md

     -- Can also be a list of servers to always enable on startup.
     -- e.g. `enabled = { "lua_ls", "pyright" }` or `enabled = true`
     enabled = false,
+    -- Override lsp configurations when calling setup -- this is useful when your plugin manager doesn't support dependencies (load order) -- like `vim.pack` so you can ensure you call setup AFTER another plugin like `lspconfig` override = false,
     -- Path to the cache file for language servers.
     -- This file will be used to store the enabled language servers.
     -- Defaults to `data_dir/language-servers.json`